bmc/brizzled/source/_posts/2017-11-03-more-kid-names.markdown

 Unsurprisingly, no one opted for **Celeborn**.
 (Or, if they did, the kid never got a Social Security card.)

+I half-expected at least a _few_ people to name their boys **Elrond**, but that name didn't show up, either.

 ## Rohan and Gondor

 I found no people named **Éomer**, and none called **Gríma**.
 But **Éowyn**